PaxGriefs/PedoInfos/README.md

 # Features
 - Writer
-Lets you write all the information you know about the Pedo.
+- Lets you write all the information you know about the Pedo.

+- PedoDataBase
+- Lets you show the PedoDataBase and look into Pedo's.

 # More coming soon...